-In all of the coverage over the BA IT crisis – this line was my favorite: “If you saw the amount of old infrastructure that this country is hanging off of, you wouldn’t sleep at night,” he said.
+In all of the coverage over the British Airways IT crisis – this line was my favourite: “If you saw the amount of old infrastructure that this country is hanging off of, you wouldn’t sleep at night,” he said.

 Many companies that offer what most of us would consider critical’ services are struggling to deal with Frankenstein processes and systems that leave them frustrated and confused.
 In turn, the end user (usually you or me) will also suffer as a result of disjointed data and slow, cumbersome processes.
 This is typical of many systems in existence today and though the BA example is extreme in its depiction of what could go wrong – it is by no means unique

 Why do we put up with it?
 The Guardian rightly highlights that the reason for this is mainly fear…pick at the thread of these old systems too much and they will likely fall apart.
 Best to carry on as you are, but as time rolls on businesses invest more and more time in the protection rather than reimagining or strengthening of the data sharing infrastructure elements we rely on.

 “We were leading the communications curve back 20 years ago, and the problem is that that now means that much of our infrastructure is hanging off a 25-year-old backbone.
 Some data centres are reaching the end of their life.
 And how do you refurbish that when you can’t turn it off?”